JASON COLAVITO

 The manuscript itself has been lost.
 All that remains of it are excerpts that Kircher printed primarily in three of his Egyptological works: Historia Obelisci Pamphilii (1650), Oedipus Aegyptiacus (1652-1655), and Sphinx Mystagoga (1676).

 By the time excerpts from the manuscript saw print in Kircher’s works, the author’s name had been transformed first to Barachias Abenephi and then to Abenephius the Arab, by which name he is conventionally known today.
 Of the contents of the book, very little is known.
-A contemporary account said that it was “a little volume by the Rabbi Barachias Nephi, a tract on the history, antiquity, origins, characters, hieroglyphics, religion, and obelisks of the Egyptians.”
+Peiresc said Kircher had found in it six divisions.
 According to Kircher, the text was called The Book of the Mysteries of Egypt, but at times Kircher refers to excerpts on Judaica as coming from a Book of the Servitude in Egypt and those on religion as deriving from a Book of the Egyptian Religion.
-The antiquary and astronomer Nicolas-Claude Fabri de Peiresc, who was allowed to see only a page of the manuscript, reported that it contained a section comprising a lexicon of hieroglyphic symbols.
+Peiresc, who was allowed only a brief perusal of the manuscript, reported that it contained a section on Egyptian history and, at the end, a section comprising a lexicon of hieroglyphic symbols.

-Unfortunately, not enough survives to know how the book was arranged or whether the divisions Kircher identified were separate volumes or divisions within a larger work.
-For convenience, I have arranged the fragments of Abenephius drawn from Kircher following the division between historical and lexicographical material, though it should of course be obvious that except for the rare quotation where Kircher specifically identified which division of the text a given quote came from, the arrangement is entirely speculative.
+Unfortunately, not enough survives to know how the book was arranged or what the six divisions were, though what survives resembles medieval books of magic used for the creation of talismans.
+For convenience, I have arranged the fragments of Abenephius drawn from Kircher following the division Peiresc identified between historical and lexicographical material, though it should of course be obvious that except for the rare quotation where Kircher specifically identified which division of the text a given quote came from, the arrangement is entirely speculative.

 From the Preface by Athanasius Kircher